 And that would be made easier when you don’t have stock prices flashing at you every day.
 No “crazy neighbor”, as Benjamin Graham would call Mr. Market, knocking on your door every day to offer you money for your stake.

-Well, that intention to keep forever shouldn’t be different at all, even when that neighbor incessantly bangs on your door.
+That intention to hold forever shouldn’t be different because a neighbor incessantly bangs on your door.
 Just because there’s knocking, it doesn’t mean you have to answer.
-You can just ignore the knocking.
+You can simply ignore the knocking.